remix-run/remix/docs/guides/contributing.md

   - Proposals are not “rejected”, only “accepted” onto the Roadmap.
   - Contributors can continue to up-vote and comment on Proposals, they will bubble up for a future review if it’s getting new activity.
   - The Remix Admin team may lock Proposals for any reason.
-- The meeting will be live streamed on the [Remix YouTube channel][youtube].
+- The meeting will be livestreamed on the [Remix YouTube channel][youtube].
-  - Everyone is invited to the [Discord][discord] #roadmap-livestream-chat while the meeting is in progress.
+  - Everyone is invited to the [Discord][discord] `#roadmap-livestream-chat` while the meeting is in progress.
   - Remix Collaborators are invited to attend.

 ### Issue Tracking